smagicld/xiaoxiangBMS/README.md

 With Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS you can build simple Li-Ion or LiFePo4 battery packs.
 For camping, car, solar or e-bikes (see links below - my projects).

 Xiaoxiang Xiaoxiang / jiabaida (JBD) BMS can be extended with an bluetooth adapter.
 It makes possible to:
+* NEW: Enable and configure Balancer over the App (Config section)
-* NEW: Calibrate charging, discharging and idle current
+* Calibrate charging, discharging and idle current
-* NEW: change BMS capacity setting
+* change BMS capacity setting
 * switch the battery on/off
 * monitor temperature
 * monitor battery voltage